infocodify/ASP.NETCORE2-AuthorizationRolesPolicy/README.md

 # ASP.NETCORE2-AuthorizationRolesPolicy
-#### Note: Start learning https://github.com/infocodify/ASP.NETCORE2-IdentityAuthorization and then the actual tutorial
+#### Note: Start learning https://github.com/infocodify/ASP.NETCORE2-IdentityAuthorization and then the following tutorial

 Allow access to .Net Core 2 Web Application by Roles and Policy